N-emitters as possible sign-posts of GC formation: Discussion

 The finding of ``extreme'' conditions in N-emitters explain why these objects are relatively rare (less than 1 \% at $z \la 5.4$).
 Furthermore the increasing compactness of galaxies, their increased SFR surface density and ISM density with increasing redshift, also naturally explain the observed increase of the N-emitter fraction with $z$, as already pointed out by \cite{Morel2025Discovery-of-ne}.
 Finally, the existence of some threshold suggests that GC formation naturally stops or becomes more rare, in a Universe where the ISM conditions evolve.
-This is compatible with the extreme paucity of N-emitters at low-redshift \citep[see e.g.][]{Ji2025Connecting-JWST,Martinez2025Under-Pressure:}, which is described for simplicity by our adopted minimum redshift for N-emitters, \zmin (see Sect.~\ref{s_stats}).
+This is compatible with the extreme paucity of N-emitters at low-redshift \citep[see e.g.~discussions in ][]{Ji2026Connecting-JWST,Martinez2025Under-Pressure:}, which is described for simplicity by our adopted minimum redshift for N-emitters, \zmin (see Sect.~\ref{s_stats}).
+In Appendix \ref{s_lowz} we estimate the upper limit of the N-emitter fraction at low-redshift from a large sample of SDSS spectra.

 Our simple calculations have demonstrated quantitatively that the hypothesis that N-emitters trace the formation of GCs is compatible with the observed age distribution and the total amount of stars formed in the GC population.
 This provides further support to the association of N-emitters as signposts of GC-formation.